Ukraine digital army brews cyberattacks, intel and infowar

 Zhora anticipates an escalation in Russia’s cyber aggression — many experts believe far worse is yet to come.

 Meantime, donations from the global IT community continue to pour in.
-A few examples: NameCheap has donated internet domains while Amazon is offering cloud services, said Zakharov.
+A few examples: NameCheap has donated internet domains while Amazon has been generous with cloud services, said Zakharov.

-He said he has international collaborators he calls “the gold team” — elite hackers and entrepreneurs so prized they don’t need to work for a single employer.

 Credit: Emilio Morenatti